 The hose should be fitted so that both inlet and outlet connections are vertical so that the hose hangs downwards in a 'U' shape.

-Ideally the hose supply connection should be within the shaded area 'A' (Fig. 10.12).
+Ideally the hose supply connection should be within the shaded area 'A' (Fig.8.14).

 For Natural Gas, the flexible hose must be in accordance with BS 669.
-For LP Gas, it should be capable of 50 mbar pressure and 70 °C temperature rise.
+For LP Gas, it should be capable of 50 mbar pressure, 70 °C temperature rise, and carry a red stripe, band or label.
 If in doubt contact, your supplier.

 Screw connect the threaded end of the hose into the gas inlet.

 After completing the gas connection, make sure that the cooker is gas sound with a pressure test.